-Other essentials you must prepare for when you want to know how to start trucking company is to get a US DOT number.
+Another essential you must prepare for when you want to know how to start a trucking company is to get a US DOT number.
 This can cost around $300.
-Likewise, business registration costs for new business owners can range up to $500.
+Likewise, business registration costs for new business owners can range around $500.
 It can vary from one state to another.

-UCR or the Unified Carrier Registration is another expense that you have to foresee when you want to start a trucking business.
-For two vehicles, the cost is around $69, but for three to five, it is at $206.
+UCR or the Unified Carrier Registration is another expense you must foresee when you want to start a trucking business.
+For two vehicles, the cost is around $69, but for three to five, it is $206.
 You may visit their website to know more about registration fees and requirements.

 In terms of buying equipment, carefully choose units in excellent condition.
 Even if you pay a premium for them, it will entail lower maintenance costs in the long run.
-If you need to acquire used units, its maintenance record should be mint and accurate.
-Second hand but road-worthy units may also give you the advantage of lower yearly insurance, thus giving you more for your new business plan.
+Its maintenance record should be mint and accurate if you need to acquire used units.
+Second-hand but road-worthy units may also give you the advantage of lower yearly insurance, thus giving you more for your new business plan.

 Ideally, rigs should be around five years or younger with less than 600,000 miles on record.
-If it has better specs but it will give you more or less 10 years of worry-free operations sans costly repair expense.
+If it has better specs, it will give you more or less 10 years of worry-free operations sans costly repair expenses.

 Trucks for such a business can cost around $15,000 to $75,000.
-You may also need to pay the downpayment for each unit and the amount will depend upon the vehicle you choose.
-All of these should be considered when you are preparing your financial projections once you write a business plan for your trucking company.
+You may also need to pay the downpayment for each unit, depending on the vehicle you choose.
+All of these should be considered when preparing your financial projections once you write a business plan for your trucking company.

-One of the most important fixed expenditures in a trucking business plan.
+Commercial truck insurance is one of a trucking business plan’s most important fixed expenditures.
 There are several considerations to come up with total coverage.
 One main aspect to consider is the age of the equipment, its location, and the commodities that need hauling.
-Insurance companies will take all of these into account when calculating your insurance premiums.
+Insurance companies will consider all of these when calculating your insurance premiums.